brot/gpodder-hook-scripts/README.md

 This repository contains gPodder hook scripts which I use for myself.
 Please feel free to fork or use this repository for your own purpose.

+** ATTENTION **
+This repository is no longer being developed.
+Please use our new repository at https://github.com/gpodder/gpodder-hook-scripts

 ## gPodder hooks infrastructure (recommended way)

 ### What are hooks in gPodder?